pingcap/docs-dm/en/maintain-dm-using-tiup.md

 ## Use the system's native SSH client to connect to cluster

-All operations above performed on the cluster machine use the TiUP-embedded SSH client to connect to the cluster and execute commands.
+All operations above performed on the cluster machine use the SSH client embedded in TiUP to connect to the cluster and execute commands.
 However, in some scenarios, you might also need to use the SSH client native to the control machine system to perform such cluster operations.
 For example:

 - To use a SSH plug-in for authentication
 - To use a customized SSH client

 Then you can use the `--native-ssh` command-line flag to enable the system-native command-line tool:

 - Deploy a cluster: `tiup dm deploy <cluster-name> <version> <topo> --native-ssh`
 - Start a cluster: `tiup dm start <cluster-name> --native-ssh`
 - Upgrade a cluster: `tiup dm upgrade ... --native-ssh`